 Increased Vascular Permeability

-The delivery of drugs across vessel walls is limited primarily by a network of endothelial cells joined by tight junctions2.
-The mechanical effects of focused ultrasound disrupt these tight junctions to increase permeability3.
-Microbubbles can also be used to better control this process to reduce the risk of damage to the vessel4.
+The delivery of drugs across vessel walls is limited primarily by a network of endothelial cells joined by tight junctions.
+The mechanical effects of focused ultrasound disrupt these tight junctions to increase permeability.
+Microbubbles are used to better control this process to reduce the risk of damage to the vessel.

-This same effect has been used to open the blood-brain barrier, a particularly dense barrier of cells that severely inhibits the diffusion of many drugs and gene therapies into the brain.
-In a preclinical setting, focused ultrasound coupled with injected microbubbles has been used to transiently open this barrier and enable delivery of various compounds into the brain1,4,5.
-The blood-brain barrier has been shown, via both MRI and histological analyses, to revert to its original structure without permanent damage within four hours after the end of the sonication4.
+This same effect has been used to open the blood-brain barrier, a particularly dense barrier of cells that severely inhibits the diffusion of many therapeutics into the brain.
+In both preclinical and clinical research, focused ultrasound coupled with intravenously injected microbubbles has been used to transiently open this barrier and enable delivery of various compounds into the brain.
+The blood-brain barrier has been shown, via both MRI and histological analyses, to revert to its original structure without permanent damage within four hours after the end of the sonication.

-This technique could enable more effective pharmacological treatment of tumors throughout the body, and through blood-brain barrier opening, the treatment of various neurological disorders such as Parkinson’s disease, Alzheimer’s disease, and glioblastoma1,6–8.
+This technique could enable more effective pharmacological treatment of tumors throughout the body, and through blood-brain barrier opening, the treatment of various neurological disorders such as Parkinson’s disease, Alzheimer’s disease, and glioblastoma.